glottsi/SeducerEngine/README.md

     },
     "VideoFilename": [ "choice1.mp4" ]
   }

+  // play a choice video based on player's current points (can be combined with conditional endings) {
+    "Label": "play conditional choice video",
+    "Videos": [
+      {
+        "WhenPointsAreBetween": [ 0, 3 ],
+        "VideoFilename": [ "A1choice1.avi", "A1choice2.avi" ]
+      },
+      {
+        "WhenPointsAreBetween": [ 3, 6 ],
+        "VideoFilename": [ "A1choice2.avi", "A1choice1.avi" ]
+      }
+    ]
+  },

   // decide an ending based on the points (play video, then play ending video) {